naubiomech/OpenPythonAPI/README.md

 # OpenPythonAPI
 ## Overview

-This program can be ran via any computer/terminal with python 3.12 installed.
-Libraries needed can be installed via pip (python's module manager)

 Open source API (application programming interface) writen in Python for controlling the NAU Biomechatronics Lab's OpenExo system.

+This program can be ran via any computer/terminal with Python 3.12 installed.
+Required libraries can be installed via pip (python's module manager)

 This project uses the MIT License.